constellates/blog.constellates/_posts/2016-01-28-gramercy-bowsaw.markdown

 categories: wood-working
 ---

 I've seen this saw kit pop up on a variety of woodworking sites and forums and always found it very beautiful.
-So for christmas I decide to pull the trigger and buy it for myself as a gift.
+So for christmas I decided to pull the trigger and buy it for myself as a gift.

 Prior to building the Gramercy Tool's bow saw I had recently finished my first acoustic guitar.
 This saw would have saved me a lot of frustration while cutting the various curves a guitar requires.
 The top and back plates need to be cut close to their final shape before glueing them to the body.
 The curved transition from the base of the heel to the neck needs to be sawn through about three inch thick stock.
 And headstocks can contain a variety of curves based on the design.
 These are some examples of where I thought the twelve inch long blade and extra tension could excel over the coping saw.